Skip to main content

 If your rollout spans EU and exception-prone markets, contact Gruv to confirm market coverage, compliance gating, and audit-trace expectations before go-live.

-These excerpts do not provide the exact legal test for marketplace reverse-charge scenarios.
+Confirm the exact legal test for marketplace reverse-charge scenarios with the relevant authority for the jurisdiction in scope.
 Apply reverse charge only when the specific jurisdiction confirms it for the transaction in scope.
 For complex cross-border fact patterns, a taxable person can request a VAT Cross Border Ruling (CBR) in a participating EU country where it is VAT-registered.

-These excerpts do not specify who reports output tax or input tax in each reverse-charge scenario.
+Confirm who reports output tax and input tax in each reverse-charge scenario with the relevant authority for each jurisdiction.
 Do not apply one reporting rule across all entities and countries without local confirmation.
-They do confirm that the cited OSS rules are for cross-border B2C e-commerce, and OSS returns are additional and do not replace regular VAT returns.
+The cited OSS rules are for cross-border B2C e-commerce, and OSS returns are additional and do not replace regular VAT returns.

 These materials do not provide mandatory EU reverse-charge invoice wording.
 Keep invoice templates flexible until local invoicing requirements are confirmed in each jurisdiction.
 If legal basis and invoice text are not aligned, pause changes rather than hard-coding uncertain wording.

 Do not assume reverse charge removes all non-resident VAT registration exposure.
-Nothing in these excerpts supports that blanket claim.
 The cited OSS changes from 1 July 2021 relate to cross-border B2C e-commerce, not a direct B2B reverse-charge rule.
 Separately, the SME cross-border scheme has its own conditions, including the EUR 100 000 Union turnover ceiling, one prior notification in the Member State of establishment, and EX-number confirmation before exemption starts.

 Retain records that show the transaction facts and the legal basis used for treatment.
 Where relevant, keep CBR records, since CBR is described as a mechanism for advance rulings on complex cross-border VAT transactions.
 For SME cross-border use, retain the prior notification, EX-number confirmation, and quarterly reporting trail.